unstoppabledomains/dev-docs/partner/reference/best-practices.md

 Unstoppable Domains Partner API can pre-fill crypto payment addresses for the user during the minting process, which adds complexity to the implementation.
 Therefore, we only recommend doing this if your application is a wallet since wallets contain the addresses of various cryptos for the user.

+## Don’t Use Your Secrets in the Frontend

+Using your Partner API key from the backend of your application is recommended rather than the frontend.
+If the API key is placed in the frontend, it becomes accessible by anyone who has access to the client-side code, increasing the risk of unauthorized access or misuse.
+To protect against this, use the API key from the backend to keep it secure.

 <embed src="/snippets/_discord.md" />